Brown Butter Toffee Milk and Dark Chocolate Chip Cookies with Dried Raspberries

 - 2 1/2 tsp vanilla bean paste

-- 1 chopped jcoco chocolate, Himalayan Salt + Toffee milk chocolate bar
+- 1 chopped jcoco Himalayan Salt + Toffee milk chocolate bar

 - Dried raspberries